Workshop: Week 3

 Read the

 data.
-The data are acceptability judgments on the impersonal use of “everywhere”, like in the sentence “Everywhere here can say this”.The
+The data are acceptability judgements on the impersonal use of “everywhere”, like in the sentence “Everywhere here can say this”.The

 Restrictor